2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 It is a human project, which is why it can only work and develop in the long term if it is thought out, open and inclusive**.

 Of course, **it is up to everyone to set their own limit** on what is meant by "open and inclusive."
-But let's not forget: a shitcoiner is a bitcoiner in the making (who has not yet been spoiled "rekt").
+But let's not forget: a shitcoiner is a Bitcoiner in the making (who has not yet been spoiled "rekt").

 # Examples of projects and initiatives